eirshy/Eirshy.DSP/rebuffer/README.md

 ## Changes

+- v0.1.3<br />Fixed integer rounding issues causing us to misregister how much jello we eat on research.
 - v0.1.2<br />Removed some on-further-consideration-unnecessary thread guards from non-collapsed labs.
 - v0.1.1<br />Fixed the readme and added the missing BepInEX dep.